gideontong/Amy/README.md

 ![Amy](https://i.imgur.com/q2YAmF5.png)

 🐱‍🏍 Amy is your personal assisstant, reimagined.
 In other words, Amy is a Discord bot for the [Dudes of 708 Discord server](https://discord.gg/WUGMTcZ).
 You can also visit our [YouTube homepage](https://www.youtube.com/channel/UCdbqUWT3_0WgybqNuCX9uJA) to see the kind of content that is relevant to the usage of Amy.
+To see the full docs, click [here](docs).

 ## Features